-Construction Teams are a key part of our ministry of presence in the rural communities of the Maya highlands.
-Through this ministry, we can focus on building relationships and developing infrastructure for essential health and education services in our partner communities.
+Construction/Maintenance Teams are a key part of our ministry of presence in the rural communities of the Maya highlands.
+Through this ministry, we can focus on building relationships and developing infrastructure for essential health and education services at our Camanchaj project site and in our partner communities.
 Projects include building cinder block walls, mixing concrete, stuccoing, painting, carpentry and more.